UNO-SOFT/mcdb/README.md

 (See the original cdb specification and C implementation by D. J. Bernstein at http://cr.yp.to/cdb.html) to hide the 4GiB size limit.

-The database(s) can be written only once, and you must set the number of tables to use beforehand.
+The database(s) can be written only once, and you must set the number of tables to use beforehand, or use the automatic grow facility (see Writer.Put).

 ## Rationale
 CDB is fast and very simple.
 For read-only access, it's ideal.